Chip 'n Dale: Rescue Rangers (film): Plot

-In a world co-populated by humans and cartoon characters, Chip and Dale meet in elementary school and become best friends.
-They later relocate to Hollywood and, after casting as extras in commercials and shows, go on to star in the successful television series Chip 'n Dale: Rescue Rangers in the early 1990s.
-However, when Dale gets his own show, Double-O-Dale, the two have a falling-out that leads to both shows' cancellation.
+In a world co-populated by real humans and fictional characters, two chipmunks named Chip and Dale meet in elementary school and become best friends.
+They later relocated to Hollywood and, after casting as extras in commercials and shows, went on to star in the successful television series Chip 'n Dale: Rescue Rangers in the early 1990s.
+However, when Dale gets his own show, Double-O-Dale, a heated argument breaks out, causing them to fall out, which leads to both shows' cancellation.

-Thirty years later, Chip is a successful but disillusioned insurance salesman while Dale spends most of his time on the fan convention circuit.
-The two are contacted by their former Rescue Rangers co-star Monterey Jack, who owes money to the criminal Valley Gang due to his stinky cheese addiction.
-Monty warns the pair of a trafficking operation where toons are kidnapped, have their appearances altered, and are shipped overseas to produce bootlegs of their works for the rest of their lives.
+Thirty years later, Chip is a successful but disillusioned insurance salesman while Dale spends most of his time on the fan convention circuit, having been put through CGI surgery.
+One night, the two are contacted by their former Rescue Rangers co-star Monterey Jack, who owes money to the criminal Valley Gang due to his stinky cheese addiction.
+Monty warns the pair of a trafficking operation where toons are abducted, have their appearances altered, and are shipped overseas to produce bootlegs of their works for the rest of their lives.
 Later that night, the two are informed that Monty has been kidnapped.
 They meet Police Captain Putty and Officer Ellie Steckler; the latter reveals herself to be a big Rescue Rangers fan, and with the police's hands tied, she suggests Chip and Dale investigate on their own.

 Chip and Dale visit Bjornson the Cheesemonger, Monty's cheese dealer, and ask about the Valley Gang.
-They are taken to the uncanny valley part of town and meet the gang's leader, Sweet Pete—an adult version of Peter Pan—and his henchmen Bob and Jimmy.
-Realizing they are investigating his bootlegging business, Pete tries to capture the pair, but the chipmunks escape.
-The two later share their discoveries with Ellie, learning that she is shunned by Putty due to acting on a bad tip and raiding the Nick Jr. studios with negative results.
+They are taken to the uncanny valley part of town and meet the gang's head, Sweet Pete, a toon actor who played Peter Pan, now an adult, and his henchmen Bob and Jimmy.
+Thinking they are investigating his bootlegging business, Pete tries to capture the pair, but the chipmunks escape.
+The two later share their discoveries with Ellie, learning that she is shunned by Putty due to acting on a bad tip and raiding the Nick Jr. Channel studios with negative results.

 With Ellie's help, the chipmunks sneak into a bathhouse to steal Pete's fitness tracker.
 They trace his movements to a dock warehouse, though it is already abandoned by the time the police arrive.
 Inside, they find a large operating machine designed to alter toons' bodies, along with several toon parts, including Monty's mustache.